vialaurea/documentation/content/via_laurea_modules/accounting/declarations/isaf.rst

   .. image:: isaf/img03.jpg
       :alt: Main menu - Reports -> Invoice registers

-The reporting period date (month), purchases/sales are shown separately, and VAT information is also highlighted
+In the window that opens, we select the date (month) of the reporting period, Purchases/Sales reports are generated separately, and it is also possible to exclude VAT information by checking Show VAT.

   .. image:: isaf/img04.jpg
       :alt: Reporting period date - purchases/sales and VAT information

-The generated report shows ALL and non-declared data
+The generated report displays ALL data, including undeclared data.

   .. image:: isaf/img05.jpg
       :alt: Generated report showing all and non-declared data